Frank Wills (security guard): Recognition

 Frank Wills was honored by the NAACP.
 The civil rights organization presented him with a truck.

-Musician Harry Nilsson dedicated his 1973 album A Little Touch of Schmilsson in the Night to Wills for his role in bringing down Nixon.
+Musician Harry Nilsson dedicated his 1973 album A Little Touch of Schmilsson in the Night to Wills for his role in bringing down Richard Nixon.

-The Democratic National Committee gave Wills an award, and the chairman said he had played "a unique role in the history of the nation."
+The Democratic National Committee gave Wills an award, and the chairman said he had played "a unique role in the history of the nation".

 According to Wills' obituary in The New York Times, the "most eloquent description of his role" in American history came on July 29, 1974; Rep. James Mann (D-South Carolina), while casting his vote to impeach Nixon on the House Judiciary Committee, said:"If there is no accountability, another president will feel free to do as he chooses.
 But the next time there may be no watchman in the night."

 In popular culture

+Soon after the burglary in 1972 the folk singer Ron Turner composed "The Ballad of Frank Wills."
+He recorded it for Folkways Records in 1973, and the folk singer Frederick Douglass Kirkpatrick also recorded it at WNYC on January 1, 1975.

 Wills portrayed himself, discovering the break-in in the opening scene of the 1976 film, All the President's Men.

 An alternative version of events is depicted in the 1994 film, Forrest Gump, in which Wills (voice actor uncredited) is alerted to the burglary when answering a call from the eponymous hotel guest who was disturbed by the burglars’ flashlights.

 In 2004, an imaginary scene of Wills discovering the taped door latches was enacted in the film She Hate Me, directed by Spike Lee, starring Anthony Mackie and Kerry Washington.

 In 2017, Wills discovering the taped door latches was enacted as the closing scene of the film The Post, directed by Steven Spielberg, starring Meryl Streep and Tom Hanks.

 In 2022, Wills was portrayed by Patrick Walker in the political thriller television limited series Gaslit on Starz, starring Julia Roberts and Sean Penn, which depicts Wills making his rounds at the hotel and discovering the door being taped open two different times.

 In 2023, Wills was portrayed by Eddie K. Robinson Jr. in the third episode of the HBO miniseries White House Plumbers.

+In 2026, Wesley Brown published the novel Looking for Frank Wills with the publishing house McSweeneys.
+The novel blends historical fact with fiction to examine the personal toll of Wills's role in American history.